armelsida/CycleGAN-with-2-binary-masks/README.md

 4- Copy train_roi.py from this repo and paste it inside the main folder

 5- Prepare your dataset.
-Your dasatset should also include training folders with binary masks for your input images of generator A and generator B.
+Your dataset should also include training folders with binary masks for your input images of generator A and generator B.

-6- run train_roi.py to launch CycleGAN translation only in the region inside your binary masks.
+6- run train_roi.py to launch CycleGAN training only in the region inside your binary masks.

 # Results
 The following image illustrates test results on cervigram images.